-I had a continuous feeling that I was forgetting something and the result would be that everyone died.
+I had a feeling that I was forgetting something and the result would be that everyone died.
 I know, morbid.
 As a beginning homesteader, it can be overwhelming navigating these waters alone.

-These are my homestead duties daily, weekly, monthly and yearly.
+These are my daily, weekly, monthly and yearly chores on the homestead.

-Daily, weekly, monthly and yearly duties you should be doing on your homestead.
+Daily, weekly, monthly and yearly chores to add to your duties on your homestead.

-I knew there were probably things that I needed to do on my homestead that I wasn’t.
-While searching for the homesteading chores I needed to be doing and coming up short, I wanted to fix it.
+I knew there were things that I needed to do on my homestead that I wasn’t.
+After searching for the homesteading chores and coming up short, I wanted to fix it.
 I realized it might be good information to share.

-Although homesteading in Florida might be slightly different than other areas of the world at different times of the year.
+Homesteading in Florida is different most times of the year.
 Duties on your homestead will vary depending on your geological location.
 But some homesteading chores will remain the same for all homesteaders.

 Daily homesteading chores

 My homesteading daily schedule consists of the obvious ones.
-These homesteading chores are ones most, if not all, homesteaders do.
+These homesteading chores are ones most, if not all, homesteaders do, like daily cleaning.

-All my days start with feeding the chickens, ducks, and rabbits and watering the gardens in the morning.
+All my days start with feeding the chickens, ducks, and rabbits.
+Then I water the gardens in the morning.

 If I get up early enough, I’ll do some light weeding in the gardens.
 Sort of daily cleaning for the gardens.
 This way, by gardening a little bit every day, I never have to spend too long ‘decluttering’.

 I work a day job so once I’m done with those duties, I head inside for breakfast.

 On the weekends, I have the same duties to uphold but with a little added responsibility.
-After the morning chores, I’ll work on whatever projects need to be completed.
+After the morning chores, I’ll work on whatever projects I need to.

-I also have nightly duties I do such as giving the chickens scratch while picking up their eggs, closing the nesting boxes and hen house.
+I also have nightly duties.
+I give the chickens scratch, gather eggs, close the nesting boxes and hen house.
 Then I head to the shed to stir my fermented feed a second time.

 While picking up eggs from the laying boxes I check the nesting material.
-If the nesting material is soiled, I removed it and replace it with clean pine shavings.
+I remove soiled nesting material and replace it with clean pine shavings.